Bullet catch: Injuries and deaths

 The bullet catch is arguably one of the most dangerous and daring illusions that a magician can attempt, even when performed in a controlled situation.
-Legends surround the trick, claiming that more than 12 magicians have been killed while performing it.
+Legends surround the trick, claiming that at least 12 magicians have been killed while performing it.

 Although there are few documented cases of death, there are several accounts of the performer being shot.
-The number of deaths surrounding the bullet catch has given rise to a story that the trick carries with it a curse to those who attempt to perform it, though in reality there have been far more successful performances than fatalities.
+The number of deaths surrounding the bullet catch has given rise to a story that the trick carries with it a curse to those who attempt to perform it.
 These magicians often include stories of death, dismemberment and curses as part of the staging of many tricks in order to build up hype.

 Thomas Frost in his 1876 book The Lives of the Conjurors wrote of two separate performers in the 1820s, Torrini De Grisy and De Linsky, who were responsible for the deaths of their son and wife, respectively.
 In 1869, a performer by the name of Dr. Epstein was killed when the tip of the wand he was using to ram the charge into the gun broke off inside and was subsequently launched at him when the gun was fired.

-The best documented instance of a performer being killed while performing the gun trick is the case of Chung Ling Soo, who was shot dead when a musket altered for use on stage actually fired in London in 1918.
+The best documented instance of a performer being killed while performing the gun trick is the case of Chung Ling Soo (the stage name of the American magician William Ellsworth Robinson), who was killed while performing this trick due to an equipment malfunction.
+He was fatally injured when a musket altered for use on stage actually fired during a performance in London in 1918.
+The gun used for the trick was set up to discharge a blank in the ramrod tube below the barrel.
+However, the gun malfunctioned and the bullet that had been loaded into the main barrel was accidentally fired into Soo's lung.
 This event ended the popularity of the bullet catch trick for nearly 70 years.
-Escape artist and daredevil Harry Houdini considered performing a bullet catch, but Harry Kellar convinced him otherwise.